 What About Other Legal Issues in Louisiana?

-Louisiana law allows medical marijuana for certain allowed conditions, which include cancer, intractable pain, PTSD, or any other condition if a physician things it’s necessary.
+Louisiana law allows medical marijuana for certain allowed conditions, which include cancer, intractable pain, PTSD, or any other condition if a physician thinks it’s necessary.

 In general, it’s not safe to consume marijuana, especially by smoking, in public.
 New Orleans has locally decriminalized possession and reduced it to a civil offense, so you might be able to get away with it there.
 However, it is better to take it in private.